willowisp01/tp/docs/DeveloperGuide.md

 3. Expand the characters accepted for name to include special characters like 's/o' ,'-' etc.
 4. Allow for more strength indicators (weak, strong etc.) with threshold setting commands.
 5. Update the app to store multiple grades for a students.
 This allows users to track how students are performing and progressing and be able to display statistics for a student/group.
+6. Disable the minimize function of help window and re-centering help window when requested.
+7. Allow users to remove a group with a command.
+This will make it easier for users to create temporary groups which need to be cleared.
+8. Expand color scheme of summary window.
+This will make it grades easy to differentiate on the pie chart.
+9. Ensure aspects of UI (scrollbar, etc.) are clearly visible in both color themes, and minimized window.